 How much will San Antonio cash buyers pay?

-While traditional buyers paying cash often pay full price for properties in the San Antonio’s hot seller’s market, Dickout says that investors typically follow the 70% ARV (after-repair value) rule, which means they generally pay no more than 70% of what the home’s value will be after all repairs and improvements have been made.
-However, in a low-inventory or fast-appreciating market like the one San Antonio is seeing today, they may come up to 80% or higher if they intend to hold onto it for a few years.
+Traditional buyers paying cash often pay near list price for properties in the San Antonio market.
+Dickout says that investors looking for profit opportunities typically follow the 70% ARV (after-repair value) rule, which means they generally pay no more than 70% of what the home’s value will be after all repairs and improvements have been made.
+In other words, they look for homes that have potential but just need some work.
+However, in a low-inventory or fast-appreciating market, they may come up to 80% or higher if they intend to hold onto it for a few years.

 “Some investors and flippers seem to be able to operate on very thin margins and will offer a much higher cash offer with the intention of making only a few thousand from the flip, or possibly doing a bare-bones rehab,” he says.
 “But I tend to stick to the 70% rule, and if we can’t work out a deal with the buyer, then we will attempt another strategy.”